IF Elfsborg: 1960–1980, playing in the UEFA Intertoto Cup and UEFA Cup

-Also the following year 1967 played Elfsborg in the UEFA Intertoto Cup where they in the first group stage match met the germans Werder Bremen.
+The following year, 1967 Elfsborg played in the UEFA Intertoto Cup where they in the first group stage match met the German team Werder Bremen.
 The first match ended in a 4–1 loss away, but the second game ended with a draw 2–2 at home.
-In the second game stood the Polish team Polonia Bytom for, where Elfsborg lost in both matches.
+In the second game, the Polish team Polonia Bytom were the adversaries, where Elfsborg lost in both matches.
 But in the last match against the Swiss Grasshopper Club Zürich Elfsborg would take a memorable scalp, when they beat them at home with 5–2 after a hat-trick by Lars Heinemann.
 The return ended in a 3–1 loss and Elfsborg finished again in third place in the group.
-1971 was a bad year out in Europe for Elfsborg, they met the teams Stal Mielec, Tatran Prešov and Vejle BK.
+1971 was an unsuccessful year in the European competitions for Elfsborg, they met the teams Stal Mielec, Tatran Prešov and Vejle BK.
 They lost every game except against the Danish Vejle BK where they won both games with a total of 8–0, and once again Elfsborg ended as third in their group.
-The year after 1972 played Elfsborg in the UEFA Cup for the first time against the classic German champions Hertha Berlin in the first round, they lost with 3–1 at Olympic Stadium and with 1–4 at home.
+In 1972, Elfsborg played in the UEFA Cup for the first time, playing against the classic German champions Hertha Berlin in the first round.
+They lost with 3–1 at Olympic Stadium and with 1–4 at home.

-1975 was Elfsborg worst year in European competition and the UEFA Intertoto Cup when they finished last in the group after you have met teams as Baník Ostrava, Celik Zenica and Vitoria Setúbal.
+1975 was Elfsborg's worst performing year in European competition and the UEFA Intertoto Cup when they finished last in the group after having met teams as Baník Ostrava, Celik Zenica and Vitoria Setúbal.
 Elfsborg still won at home against Baník Ostrava with 3–1 at home and a tie against Vitoria Setúbal.
 In 1978, Elfsborg participated once again in the UEFA Intertoto Cup and this year was slightly better than the last in 1975, Elfsborg won with a total of 5–3 against Norwegian Lillestrøm SK, and then a win against former Yugoslav Sloboda Tuzla.
-But against the giant Israeli Maccabi Netanya F.C.
-Elfsborg could not compete with, and lost the first game with 7–1 away but managed with a draw at home, 2–2.
-In 1978 was Elfsborg in the UEFA Cup for the second time when they stood against the French sovereigns RC Strasbourg.
-The first meeting won Elfsborg surprisingly with 2–0 at home, but in the returning game they lost with 4–1 in front of 31 000 spectators.
+But Elfsborg could not compete with the giant Israeli Maccabi Netanya F.C., and lost the first game with 7–1 away but managed a 2–2 draw at home.
+In 1978 Elfsborg were in the UEFA Cup for the second time when they stood against the French sovereigns RC Strasbourg.
+In the first meeting, Elfsborg surprisingly won 2–0 at home, but in the returning game they lost 4–1 in front of 31 000 spectators.